syeo66/subsoxy/README.md

 ### Intelligent Music Recommendations
 Your `/rest/getRandomSongs` requests now return personalized recommendations instead of random songs:
 - **Learns Your Taste**: Tracks what you play vs skip with enhanced, preload-resistant skip detection
-- **2-Week Replay Prevention**: Songs won't repeat for 14 days after being played OR skipped with consistent timing and robust filtering (unless no other options available)
+- **2-Week Replay Prevention**: Songs are strictly excluded for 14 days after being played OR skipped with consistent timing and robust filtering
 - **Smart Transitions**: Considers song flow and your listening patterns
 - **Individual Learning**: Each user gets their own personalized experience
 - **Cover Art Included**: Full cover art support in both JSON and XML responses